cdot/CBOR/README.md

 ```
 `decoded` will now be an instance of class `newThing` with all the same attributes as the original `data`.

-Note that if you want to use both the IDREFMixin and the TypeMapMIXIN then you MUST include the IDREFMixin in the prototype chain first, thus:
+Note that if you want to use both the IDREFHandler and the TypeMapMIXIN then you MUST include the IDREFHandler in the prototype chain first, thus:
 ```
-const inhandler = new IDREFMixin(TypeMapMixin(TagHandler)(...));
+const inhandler = new IDREFHandler(TypeMapHandler(TagHandler)(...));
 ```
 This will NOT work:
 ```
-const inhandler = new TypeMapMixin(IDREFMixin(TagHandler)(...));
+const inhandler = new TypeMapHandler(IDREFHandler(TagHandler)(...));
 ```

-## KeyDictionaryMixin
+## KeyDictionaryHandler
 If you are saving lots of data structures that are the same, then the basic
 encoder will save all the attribute names in the output.
-So if you have a structure like this:
+So if you have a
+structure like this:
 ```
 class Location {
   latitude = 0;
   longitude = 0;
 }

-const data = ... array of 10,000 locations ...
+const data = [ ... array of 10,000 new Location() ... ]
 ```
 then there will be 10,000 copies of the word `latitude` in the output.
 To
-optimise this, the KeyDictionaryMixin creates a lookup table of key strings an replaces the keys with a simple integer ID.
-When the data is decoded, the key dictionary if used to recreate the original attribute names.
+optimise this, the KeyDictionaryHandler creates a lookup table of key strings
+an replaces the keys with a simple integer ID.
+When the data is decoded, the
+key dictionary if used to recreate the original attribute names.

-The mixin can be used with an existing list of keys e.g.
+The handler can be used with an existing list of keys e.g.
 ```
-const handler = new KeyDictionaryMixin(TagHandler)({
+const handler = new (KeyDictionaryHandler(TagHandler))({
   keys: [ "latitude", "longitude" ]
 });
 ```
-To thaw the frozen object you need to provide the same options to the tag handler used to decode as was used to
-freeze the data.

 You can also provide a partial key list:
 ```
-const handler = new KeyDictionaryMixin(TagHandler)({
+const handler = new (KeyDictionaryHandler(TagHandler))({
   keys: [ "latitude" ],
   writeKeyDict: true
 });
 ```
 In this case the `longitude` key will be added to the dictionary on the fly.
-Only the keys added will be written to the output, so you need to provide the
+The dictionary will only be written to the output if additional keys are
-same options to the tag handler passed to the decoder as well.
+added during encoding.

 It can also create a new dictionary on the fly that is saved with the data.
 ```
-const handler = new KeyDictionaryMixin(TagHandler)({
+const handler = new KeyDictionaryHandler(TagHandler)({
   writeKeyDict: true
 });
 ```